 Identify the sources of your mental clutter.
 What are the things that are constantly on your mind and causing you stress and anxiety?
 Once you know the sources of your mental clutter, you can start to address them.

 My most brilliant idea comes into my life during my walks.
-I know that when I need to clear my head, I usually go walking in nature.
+I know that when I need to clear my head, I usually walkin nature.
 It is a good choice if it helps a little.
-It improves sleeping habits, promotes healthy eating and releases chemicals that are beneficial for both the brain and body.
+It improves sleeping habits, promotes healthy eating, and releases chemicals that benefit the brain and body.